BernardoPC-Dev/bernardopc-dev/README.md

 - 😇 I am Brazilian
 - 😘 I work with HTML5, CSS3, JS and Python
 - 🔭 I’m currently working on house
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning Python OO
-- 🤔 I’m looking for help with Python colors in terminal
+- 🤔 I’m looking for help with Python OO
 - 💬 Ask me about JavaScript
 - 📫 How to reach me: Have self confidence to reach anyone
 - 😄 Pronouns: He/His